knackrack615/AudioBridge/README.md

 ### No audio in Renderer
 - Make sure BepInEx is properly installed in the Renderer folder
 - Check that all DLLs are in the correct locations
-- Verify the mod is enabled in RML settings
+- Verify the mod is enabled in BepisModSettings

 ### Audio delay or stuttering
 - The mod automatically syncs audio when toggling - if you experience delays, try toggling it off and on again